How to Remove the Cigarette Smoke Smell From Your Car

 Ashtrays

-If your car has an ash tray and it has been used before, this could be a direct source of smoky odours.
+If your car has an ashtray and it has been used before, this could be a direct source of smoky odours.
 Remove the ashtray and dispose of the ash.
 Give the ashtray a good wash with dish soap or a cleaning spray, and once thoroughly dry, use Odour Remover to eliminate remaining smells.
 Do not reinsert your ashtray until the smell has completely been removed.

 Air Vents